 In reality, there is no one right way to exercise, no exact amount that everyone should be doing, and you’re not going to drop dead out of the blue simply because you didn’t hit your 10,000 steps today.
 Fitness doesn’t have to be nearly as complicated as the world likes to make it.

 Find ways of moving your body that feel good.
-Try to include some weight-bearing activities.
+Try to include some weight-bearing activities for purposes of longevity.
 Ask yourself each day how you’d like to move that day.
 And mostly forget the rest.
 That’s it.

 Support my work!